eoinkelly/ember-runloop-handbook/README.md

 A _job_ on a queue is just a plain ol' Javascript callback function. _running a job_ is simply executing that function.

-1. A browser event happens and Embers event handler is triggered.
+1. A browser event happens and Embers event listener function is triggered.
 2. Early on in its response to the event, Ember opens a set of queues and starts accepting jobs.
-3. It continues to accept jobs scheduled by Ember (on behalf of your application) as Ember finds them.
+3. As Ember works its way through your application code, it continues to schedule jobs on the queues.
 4. Near the end of its response to the event Ember closes the queue-set and starts running jobs on the queues.
 Scheduled jobs can themselves still add jobs to the queues even though we have closed them to other code.
 The [Runloop